Tomographic halo model of the unWISE-Blue galaxies using cross-correlations with BOSS CMASS galaxies: The HOD model

 Next, we define the model for the 3D power spectrum $P_{12}(k, \bar{r})$ in Equation~\ref{eqn:xiell}.
 Within the framework of the halo model, it is convenient to break the power spectrum into a term accounting for intrahalo galaxy correlations (the 1-halo term) and a term accounting for interhalo galaxy correlations (the 2-halo term).
 In particular, this decomposition is best done in real space, defining $P_{12}(k)$ as the Fourier transform of $\xi_{12}(r)$ (and dropping the redshift label $\bar{r}$ for clarity):

 where $j_0(x) = \sin(x)/x$ is the zeroth-order spherical Bessel function.
 The 1-halo term is given by

 where

-is the 1-halo power spectrum, with $u(k|M)$ being the mass-normalised Fourier transform of the halo profile.
-This form creates a spurious shot-noise power on large scales, which allows the 1-halo term to dominate the 2-halo term on very large scales.
+is the 1-halo power spectrum (generalizing Eq.~63 in \cite{Halomod20}), with $u(k|M)$ being the mass-normalised Fourier transform of the halo profile.
+In this model, the self-pair shot-noise term is ignored, and it can be added back to the power spectrum to match the observed $\bar{n}$.
+In the correlation function shot noise creates a delta-function at $r=0$ and thus does not impact observables with a finite scale cut.
+However, Eq.~\ref{eqn:p121h} creates a spurious shot-noise power on large scales, which allows the 1-halo term to dominate the 2-halo term on very large scales.
 We use \texttt{HALOMOD}'s \texttt{force\_1halo\_turnover} option to remove this term.

 The 2-halo term is given by

 where the 2-halo power spectrum is

 and